wushouhe/fabric-tools/build-hyperledgerFabric-for-SLES-linux-on-z.md

 More importantly, you will create the Docker artifacts using the base SLES 12 SP1 system on which you will deploy.
-The base Docker image will be SLES 12 SP1 based and have access to the same yum repositories as the system on which you deploy.
+The base Docker image will be SLES 12 SP1 based and have access to the same repositories as the system on which you deploy.
 This eliminates the need to download any pre-built Docker images from the public Docker repository, eliminating one potential security exposure.
 The Docker images you create will be